Please check these signs for any restrictions, which may apply before parking.

 Driving on Campus

 The speed limit on Barclay Circle is 25 MPH and is strictly enforced.
 The speed limit on all other roads, driveways and parking lots is 10 MPH and is strictly enforced.
-Anyone driving on the campus of Life University is required to have a valid driver’s license and proof of insurance in their possession at all times in accordance with Georgia Law.
+Anyone driving on the campus of Life University is required to always have a valid driver’s license and proof of insurance in their possession in accordance with Georgia Law.

 Vehicles are subject to be towed at owner’s expense at any time an officer deems it necessary to maintain the safety or the efficient and effective traffic flow of Life University persons or property.
-Once the towing service is called, the owner/driver of the vehicle is responsible for any and all charges related to the towing.
-Life University or officers of Life University’s Campus Safety Department are not responsible for damages or loss of property as a result of towing.
+Once the towing service is called, the owner/driver of the vehicle is responsible for all charges related to the towing.
+Life University or officers of Life University’s Campus Safety Department are not responsible for damages or loss of property because of towing.
 An incident report is completed on all vehicle tows to document the reasons for tow, condition and location of vehicle.

 Employees – Payment of Life University issued tickets will be processed through the Accounting office.
 Unpaid tickets will result in garnishment of wages via post-tax automatic deduction from bi-weekly paycheck.
 Once an employee has received seven or more tickets, the vehicle will be towed at the owner’s/driver’s expense.
 Repeat violations may cause the employee to lose his/her driving privileges on the Life University campus and can affect employment.

-Appeals Process – Students, Faculty and Staff who wish to appeal parking tickets may do so by first talking to the Director of Campus Safety.
+Appeals Process – Students, faculty and staff who wish to appeal parking tickets may do so by first talking to the Director of Campus Safety.
 If they are unavailable, a Parking Appeal Form will be provided to which they will respond via email as soon as possible.
-If you want to appeal the Director of Campus Safety’s decision you can do so by obtaining and submitting a Parking Appeals Form at the Student Advocacy Center Desk.
-Appeal forms will be forwarded to the Parking Appeals Committee, which consists of a Faculty member, Staff member and Student member who will evaluate the appeal and make a recommendation to the Vice President of Student Affairs for a final decision.
-The Decision of the Vice President of Student Affairs is final and non-appealable and will be emailed to all parties involved.
+If you want to appeal the Director of Campus Safety’s decision, you can do so by obtaining and submitting a Parking Appeals Form at the Student Advocacy Center Desk.
+Appeal forms will be forwarded to the Parking Appeals Committee, which consists of a faculty member, staff member and student member who will evaluate the appeal and make a recommendation to the Vice President of Student Affairs for a final decision.
+The Decision of the Vice President of Student Affairs is final, non-appealable and will be emailed to all parties involved.

 The Procedures for Institutional Sanctions

 The rules and procedures for all offenses and disciplinary proceedings are defined in the Life University Honor Code, Student Standards of Conduct, Employee Policies and the Student/Employee Handbooks.
 It is important to note that both the victim and the accused are afforded certain rights.
-In cases of domestic violence and sexual offenses, Life University may make reasonable accommodations with regard to class schedules or living arrangements
+In cases of domestic violence and sexual offenses, Life University may make reasonable accommodations regarding class schedules or living arrangements.